codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 * **Prune last**
   When selected, removes those resources that do not exist in the currently deployed version during the final wave of the sync operation.
 See [Prune last](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#prune-last){:target="\_blank").
 * **Apply out of sync only**
   When selected, syncs only those resources in the application that have been changed and are `OutOfSync`, instead of syncing every resource regardless of their state.
 This option is useful to reduce load and save time when you have thousands of resources in an application.
-See <a href="" >[Selective Sync](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#selective-sync){:target="\_blank"}.
+See [Selective Sync](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#selective-sync){:target="\_blank"}.
 * **Respect ignore differences**
   When selected, Argo CD omits resources defined for the `spec.ignoreDifferences` attribute from the sync.
 Otherwise, Argo CD implements the desired state ad-hoc during the sync operation.
 See [Respect ignore difference configs](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#respect-ignore-difference-configs){:target="\_blank"}.